Other Types of Leaves of Absence

 - person who is a permanent member of the employee's established household

 For family members not listed above, three consecutive sick days may be used to attend or arrange funeral services.
 Two additional sick days may be granted for out of state funeral services.

-You should notify your supervisor as soon as possible and you should submit a Record of Absence (ROA) form to your supervisor for your time away from work.
+You should notify your supervisor as soon as possible and you should submit a Request of Absence (ROA) to your supervisor for your time away from work.